Introduction to SELGYC

 The Spanish Society of General and Comparative Literature (SELGYC) was founded in 1977 in Madrid so as to foster the studies of Comparative Literature and General Literary Theory.

 Up to now twenty one simposia have been held: seven in Madrid, two in Barcelona, two in Santiago de Compostela and the others in Granada, Barcelona, Zaragoza, Huelva, León, Alcalá de Henares, Lucena (Córdoba), Alicante, Salamanca y Santander.
-The next simposium will be helded in Albacete in 2021.
+The 23rd simposium was helded on line in February 2021.

 The Society publishes a periodical, 1616, Anuario de Literatura Comparada; twelve volumes have appeared and contain a selection of the papers presented at the simposia.
 Volume IX surveys a series of essays on current topics of comparative literature and there are monographic issues such as El Relato intercalado, which was published jointly with the Juan March Foundation, and El mito, los mitos (2002).